azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Today will be an overview of Azure Cognitive Services, as you will learn:

-- How to deploy Cognitive Services from the area Decision, Vision, Language, Speech and Web Search
+- How to deploy Cognitive Services from the area Decision, Vision, Language, Speech
 - How to use those Cognitive Services using Python
-- How to train and use custom models (e.g. Custom Vision and Language Understanding) yourself
+- How to train and use custom models (e.g. Custom Vision) yourself

 Thus we will cover the following topics in several sections: